zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Emma: How about a watersport, maybe kayaking, winds urfing, or water skiing?
 Too bad we can’t go scuba diving, but we can do som e snorkeling.

-Ricardo: I like the idea of spending some time on t he water, but whale watching is more my speed.
+Ricardo: I like the idea of spending some time on the water, but whale watching is more my speed.

 Emma: Don’t you want to feel the wind through your hair and the excitement pumping through your veins?